-EV adoption is beneficial for the climate, and our financial analysis shows that it will also save operating costs for households, although at a higher purchase cost in the Scenario 1.
+EV adoption is beneficial for the climate, and our financial analysis shows that it will also save operating costs for households, although at a higher purchase cost in Scenario 1.
 For the other scenario, the operating savings are higher.
-Consumer education is a key component of EV adoption, in order to relieve concerns about the upfront price premium and the reduced range of EVs compared to ICE cars.
+Consumer education is a key component of EV adoption, in order to relieve concerns about the upfront price premium and the reduced range of EVs compared with ICE cars.
 As battery technology matures and economies of scale grow, the price of manufacturing high-capacity batteries will decrease, so both the purchase price and range of EVs will become more attractive to consumers.
 However to get to that point may require greater financial incentives for consumers as well as a focus on the mass market rather than the high-end consumer.
-There are some potential problems from increased battery production that would have to be managed, for instance sourcing of key metals such as cobalt, copper, and nickel, whose supply chains can have negative environmental and social impacts around the world.
+Some potential problems from increased battery production would have to be managed.
+For example, sourcing of key metals such as cobalt, copper, and nickel, whose supply chains can have negative environmental and social impacts around the world.
 Additionally, the disposal of old batteries is an environmental challenge at this point.
 These issues should be managed alongside the growth of the EV market.

 The grid in general is much less polluting than conventional vehicles, and is growing cleaner annually around the world.

 For more on the Total Addressable Market for the Transport Sector, click the Sector Summary: Transport link below.